 This is an exhilarating road trip in Bisle Ghat.
 The mesmerizing view of the rainforests and tiny Bisle Ghat waterfalls make this a spectacular experience.

 On our return, we had an urge to eat something really hot.
 Quite obvious when it rains, right?
 Where would you find a restaurant in such a remote place?
 Suddenly, I spotted "Hallimane Tea/Coffee Shop'' on my google map navigation about half a kilometer away.
 A small makeshift hut (tented shop) awaited us.
 I wondered how this appears on Google maps.
 On inquiring for food, we were guided to their house at the top.
-They served us hot Maggie, fresh omelettes, bhajjis and tea, just what the doctor had prescribed.
+They served us hot Maggie, fresh omelets, bhajjis and tea, just what the doctor had prescribed.
 I then met the shop owner Srushtideep, a young boy in his 20s, who works for Amazon in Bangalore.
 Due to Covid and "Work from home", he now works from his tiny village of Mankanahalli.
 He set up this shop in recent months so that his father can keep himself engaged after retirement.
 Since there is no eatery nearby, he registered his shop on Google for discoverability as the majority of tourists use Google maps navigation.
 His family prepares delicious food so do stop by when you visit that area.

 Srushtideep at his Hallimane Tea/Coffee Shop - located opposite Mankanahalli Ridge Point